Home How-to How to fix “Message Blocking is Active” error on iPhone

 10. Contact your carrier

-If none of the above troubleshooting methods helped you resolve the issue, you should try contacting your carrier and asking them for a solution to this issue.
+If none of the above troubleshooting methods helped you resolve the issue, you should try contacting your carrier and asking for a solution.
 This problem may be specific to your carrier, and they might not have noticed it yet.

 You can contact your carrier on their respective website or through their support number.
-The support team, if aware of the issue, will likely be able to resolve the issue.
+If the support team is aware of the issue, they will likely be able to resolve it.

 11. Contact Apple Support

-The last resort for all issues will be contacting Apple Support.
+Contacting Apple Support should be the last resort for all issues.
 They tend to have solutions.
-At the very least, you’ll get an idea if the issue is widespread or is explicitly affecting your device.
+At the very least, you’ll get an idea if the issue is widespread or explicitly affects your device.

-Additionally, if there’s a hardware problem causing this issue, you can get it fixed if your device is under warranty or if you have subscribed to an AppleCare+ plan.
-With that said, head to the nearest Apple Store or refer to our guide on contacting Apple Support.
+Additionally, if a hardware problem is causing this issue, you can get it fixed if your device is under warranty or if you have subscribed to an AppleCare+ plan.
+Head to the nearest Apple Store or contact Apple Support.

 What does message blocked mean?